-Sound – space – movement / music composed for side specific locations.
+Sound – space – movement / music composed for site specific locations.

 1/ Music for het Maas Project I, Jan Boerman.
 1988-94 * 20’09“